100 Level Courses

 GOVT 798: Political Science Research Project.
 3 credits.

 Research project related to student's concentration under supervision of a faculty advisor.
 Student produces substantial and original contribution to political science knowledge on model of article in scholarly journal.Offered by Schar Govt/International Affrs.
-May not be repeated for credit.
+May be repeated within the degree for a maximum 12 credits.

 Registration Restrictions: